 Time walking: 8 hours 15 minutes

-Our guide, Daniel, took a few minutes to introduce the support crew, which included a cook, assistant cook, and horseman who managed the horses that carried our camping equipment, food, gas, and supplies.
+Our guide, Daniel, took a few minutes to introduce the support crew, including a cook, assistant cook, and horseman who managed the horses that carried our camping equipment, food, gas, and supplies.

 I had a relatively good night's sleep.
 It wasn't the most comfortable, as the sleeping mat provided was paper-thin, but my rented sleeping bag was sufficiently warm, which was what mattered most.

 I bought some extra chocolate and water.
 I think I walked out of camp with 3.25 liters of water in my bag, if not a little more.

 We began making our way up the valley toward Salkantay Mountain, which would remain partly shrouded in clouds the whole morning.